8maziar/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+because line number 5 has a local scope but line number 7 is in the global scope and does not have access to variable between brackets.

 ## Question 2

 Take a look at the following code: